-- 4. The News area of this page is optional.
-Settings -> Public Area -> Common -> News - ◆ Enable News Module controls whether or not news displays not on the Public Area home page - ◆ Number of news on index page sets how many news items are displayed - ◆ Display 'News' link in menu determines whether or not there is a menu option for news - 5.
-This area will changed depending on "View Format".
-The main page will display knowledgebase categories, the most recent and the most popular articles.
-Public Area -> Articles -> Recent articles, Public Area -> Articles -> Most viewed articles and Public Area -> Articles -> Category columns settings
+Settings -> Knowledgebase -> News.

+- ◆ Enable News Module controls whether news is displayed or not on the Public Area home page - ◆ Number of news on index page controls how many news items are displayed - ◆ Display 'News' link in menu controls whether or not there is a menu option for news - 5.
+Depends on "View Format".
+The main page displays KB categories, the most recent and the most popular articles.

+This can be changed by Recent articles, Most viewed articles and Category columns settings.